 - Using a good quality cocoa powder is the best way to ensure that your brownies have a wonderful flavor.
 Lower quality cocoa powder will result in a less chocolately brownie (and who wants that?!).

 - This recipe is designed to bake in a metal pan.
 Metal is the best conductor of heat.
 If you want to use a glass pan, add additional time to the baking time – 3 to 5 minutes is a good place to start.

 - If you want to bake these raspberry brownies in a 9×13 pan, just double the recipe and add about 5 minutes to the cooking time!

-These brownies can be kept in an air-tight container at room temperature for up to 3 days or you can freeze them for up to 3 months.
-The brownies taste even fudgier if kept refrigerated!
-Keep the in the fridge for up to 5 days.
+- Brownies can be kept in an airtight container at room temperature for up to 3 days or frozen for up to 3 months.
+The brownies taste even fudgier if they’re stored in the refrigerator, where they can be kept for up to 5 days.

 More Brownie Recipes

 - Cranberry Brownies

 - Caramel Pecan Turtle Brownies